wu-dd/Advances-in-Partial-and-Complementary-Label-Learning/README.md

 Real-World partial-label benchmarks:

-**Notice:** The following partial label learning data sets were collected and pre-processed by Prof. Min-ling Zhang, with courtesy and proprietary to the authors of referred literatures on them.
+**Notice:** The following partial label learning data sets were collected and pre-processed by Prof. Min-Ling Zhang, with courtesy and proprietary to the authors of referred literatures on them.
 The pre-processed data sets can be used at your own risk and for academic purpose only.
-The more information can be in [here](http://palm.seu.edu.cn/zhangml/).
+More information can be found in [here](http://palm.seu.edu.cn/zhangml/).

 | Dataset            | Website                                            | Paper       |
 | ------------------ | -------------------------------------------------- | ----------- |